rsksmart/rif-notifier/README.md

 3. Start the RIF Notifier as indicated in the [Execution section](#execution).

 #### **Create Subscription Plans**
-Run the command ```notifier-cli create subscriptionplan``` to create one or more subscription plans.
-Alternatively, a subscription plan can be created manually without using notifier-cli by following the steps below
+Run the command ```notifier-prov-cli create subscriptionplan``` to create one or more subscription plans.
+Alternatively, a subscription plan can be created manually without using notifier-prov-cli by following the steps below
 ##### To create subscription plan manually
 1. One or more subscription plans can be created by modifying subscription-plan.json under resources folder with your own plan details.
 2. All the json attributes are required.
 The notificationPreferences should only contain preferences that are enabled in application.yml